Signature spell

 For the spell’s duration, you can use an action, bonus action or reaction (same as the spell’s casting time) to get an effect:

-Repeated Area Effect.
-If the spell covers an area (such as a wall of fire spell), you can move the spell effect to another point within range (or the same area again) as if you had cast the spell again.
+• Repeated Area Effect.
+If the spell covers an area (such as a wall of fire spell), you can move the spell effect to another point within range (or the same area again).

-Repeated Spell Target.
-If the spell targets one or more creatures (such as the hold person spell), the spell immediately ends on creatures already influenced by the spell and you can choose new targets as if you had cast the spell again.
+• Repeated Spell Target.
+If the spell targets one or more creatures (such as the hold person spell), the spell immediately ends on creatures already influenced by the spell and you can choose new targets.
 If the base spell allows a target to end the spell on itself on a successful saving throw, a creature that has already succeeded on its saving throw against this spell cannot be targeted again for the spell’s duration.

 Base spell requirement